-Henri Becquerel carried out several experiments that led him to discover, casually, that a uranium compound veiled the photographic plates wrapped in black paper.
-Around 1896, Becquerel, who studied the action of light on certain substances, as well as the phosphorescence of uranium salts, packed a fragment of rock containing uranium (a salt of uranium) on black paper.
+Henri Becquerel carried out several experiments that led him to casually discover that an uranium compound veiled photographic plates wrapped in black paper.
+Around 1896, Becquerel, who dealt with the study of the action of light on certain substances, as well as the phosphorescence of uranium salts, packed a fragment of rock containing uranium (a uranium salt) in a black paper.
 In a closet with some photographic plates.
-After a while, developing the tiles, he noticed that the stones had been printed with great precision.
+After a while, developing the tiles, he noticed that the stones had been printed very accurately.

-In the year 1900 he shows with experience that the β-rays could be diverted in a magnetic field.
+In 1900 he shows with experience that β rays could be diverted in a magnetic field.

 Biography of Antoine-Henri Becquerel

-Antoine-Henri Becquerel was born in Paris in a wealthy family that produced four generations of physicists: the grandfather of Becquerel (Antoine César Becquerel), the father (Alexandre-Edmond Becquerel) and the son (Jean Becquerel).
+Antoine-Henri Becquerel was born in Paris in a wealthy family that produced four generations of physicists: Becquerel's grandfather (Antoine César Becquerel), the father (Alexandre-Edmond Becquerel) and the son (Jean Becquerel).

-Henri Becquerel began his education by attending the Lycée Louis-le-Grand school, a preparatory school in Paris.
-He studied engineering at the École Polytechnique and the École des Ponts et Chaussées.
+Henri Becquerel began his education by attending Lycée Louis-le-Grand, a preparatory school in Paris.
+He studied engineering at the École Polytechnique and at the École des Ponts et Chaussées.
 In 1874, Henri married Lucie Zoé Marie Jamin, who would die giving birth to her son, Jean.
 In 1890 he remarried Louise Désirée Lorieux.

-Becquerel began to publish works related to the plane polarization of light, with the phenomenon of phosphorescence and the absorption of light by crystals.
-Initially, Becquerel also studied the magnetic fields of the Earth.
+Becquerel began publishing works related to the flat polarization of light, with the phenomenon of phosphorescence and the absorption of light by crystals.
+Initially, Becquerel also studied the Earth's magnetic fields.

 Experiments related to natural radioactivity

 The discovery of spontaneous radioactivity by Becquerel is a famous example of how chance favors the prepared mind.
-Becquerel had been interested for a long time in the phosphorescence, the emission of light of a color after the exposure of one body to the light of another color.
-In early 1896, there was a wave of excitement after the discovery of X-rays by Wilhelm Conrad Röntgen on January 5.
-During the experiment, Röntgen "discovered that the Crookes tubes he had been using to study the cathode rays emitted a new type of invisible beam that was able to penetrate through the black paper."
+Becquerel had long been interested in phosphorescence, the emission of light of one color after exposure of a body to the light of another color.
+In early 1896, there was a surge of emotion after the discovery of X-rays by Wilhelm Conrad Röntgen on January 5.
+During the experiment, Röntgen "discovered that the Crookes tubes he had been using to study cathode rays emitted a new type of invisible ray that was able to penetrate through the black paper."

 Becquerel became interested in this discovery during a meeting of the French Academy of Sciences.
-Next, he began to search for a connection between the phosphorescence he had already been investigating and the recently discovered X-rays "of Röntgen."
-Becquerel thought that phosphorescent materials, like some uranium salts, could emit penetrating radiation similar to X-rays when They illuminate with bright sunlight.
+Immediately, he began looking for a connection between the phosphorescence he had already been investigating and the recently discovered X-rays of Röntgen.
+Becquerel thought that phosphorescent materials, like some uranium salts, could emit penetrating radiation similar to X-rays when Illuminate with bright sunlight.

-In May 1896, after further experiments with non-phosphorescent uranium salts, he came to the correct explanation: the penetrating radiation came from the uranium itself, without the need for excitation by an external energy source.
-There followed a period of intense research on radioactivity.
+In May 1896, after other experiments with non-phosphorescent uranium salts, he came to the correct explanation: the penetrating radiation came from the uranium itself, without the need for excitation by an external energy source.
+A period of intense research on radioactivity followed.

 Becquerel's other experiments allowed him to investigate more about radioactivity and discover different aspects of the magnetic field when radiation is introduced into the magnetic field.
-"When different radioactive substances were placed in the magnetic field, they were diverted in different directions or were not shown, showing that there were three classes of radioactivity: negative, positive and electrically neutral."
+"When different radioactive substances were placed in the magnetic field, they deviated in different directions or were not shown, showing that there were three kinds of radioactivity: negative, positive and electrically neutral."

 Discovery related to medicine

 In 1901, Antonie-Henri Becquerel discovered that radioactivity could be used for medicine.
-Henri made this discovery when he left a piece of radio in the pocket of his vest and noticed that it had been burned.
+Henri made this discovery when he left a piece of radio in his vest pocket and noticed that it had been burned.